Gy-Hu/bibtex-checker/README.md

 # bibtex-checker

 Utility script that verifies BibTeX entries against the Semantic Scholar proxy API.
 API can be accessed at https://lifuai.com/.
+Recommend to use claude desktop to **filter out the unused bibtex entries** (feeding the .aux and .bib files) **at first**.

 ## Requirements